DOCTRINE: WHAT WE BELIEVE

 BAPTISM AND THE LORD'S SUPPER

 Baptism and the Lord’s Supper are ordained by Jesus Himself.
-The former is connected with entry into the new covenant community, the latter with ongoing covenant renewal.
-Together they are God’s pledge to us, divinely ordained means of grace, public vows of submission to the once crucified and now resurrected Christ, and anticipations of His return and of the consummation of all things.
+The former is connected with entry into the new covenant community as a symbol of faith in Christ, while the latter is connected with ongoing covenant renewal.
+Together they are God’s pledge to us and are divinely ordained means of grace, public vows of submission to the once crucified and now resurrected Christ, and anticipations of His return and of the consummation of all things.

 THE RESTORATION OF ALL THINGS